menu

 Occupations and Workforce

-When you are in Titus, you'll notice that it is more blue-collar than most other communities in America.
-36.53% of Titus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Titus is a blue-collar town, with 36.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Titus is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Titus who work in office and administrative support (17.52%), management occupations (12.48%), and healthcare (6.00%).

 Setting & Lifestyle

-Titus’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Titus’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Titus is worth considering.